Multifactor Authentication for athenaOne Login

 -

-If you are a Master User Admin, you can enable MFA for your practice by navigating in athenaOne to > Admin | Practice Manager > MFA Policy Settings.
+If you are a Master User Admin, you can enable MFA for your practice by navigating in athenaOne to

 The first time you visit the page, you will see that all settings are unselected and the toggle at the top of the page indicates MFA is currently disabled.
 To enable MFA for some or all users at your practice, click the toggle and complete each of the on-screen steps to finish setup, detailed below.
 Changes to your MFA policy settings will not be applied or saved until you have completed your selections and clicked Submit at the bottom of the page.